WA-10/MioCleaner/README.md

 ## FAQ

 **Q1: Is MioCleaner free?**
 - Yes, MioCleaner offers a free version with basic features.
-A premium version with advanced features is available for purchase.
+A premium version with advanced features is available for purchase in the future.

 **Q2: How often should I run MioCleaner?**
 - For optimal performance, we recommend running MioCleaner at least once a week.